VirginiaWe/VirginiaWe/README.md

 ### 🚀 What I do.
 - **Data Science & Machine Learning:** From predictive modelling to advanced analytics, I create data-driven solutions that drive decision making.
-- Project Leadership:** I've led teams on high-impact projects, working with industry leaders such as IKEA and the Swiss Broadcasting Corporation.
+- Project Leadership:** I've led teams on high-impact projects, working with industry leaders such as the Swiss Broadcasting Corporation.
 - Storytelling with Data:** I transform data into meaningful stories that resonate with diverse audiences and support strategic objectives.

 ### 💡 Current focus